 6. If I disagree with the result of my claim, can I dispute it?

 If you disagree with the result of your claim, you may be able to dispute it.
 This will depend on the policies and procedures of the organization or institution handling your claim for workers.
 You may need to provide additional information or evidence to support your dispute, and the process may involve mediation or arbitration.
 It is important to understand the dispute resolution process and your rights before deciding to dispute the result of your claim.

 If you receive a decision back from workers’ compensation insurance that you do not agree with, you may contest it following the rules listed in the Nevada Revised Statutes: 616C.305 and 616C.315 to 616C.385.

 7. Can I sue my employer after receiving workers’ comp benefits?

 Workers’ compensation is mutually beneficial for employees and employers.
-Employees can receive compensation to cover medical costs and lost wages, while employers are protected from legal action resulting from the worker’s injury or illness.
+Injured employees can receive compensation to cover medical provider’s costs and lost wages, while employers are protected from legal action resulting from the worker’s injury or illness.
 While you cannot file a lawsuit against your employer for the same injury you accept workers’ compensation benefits for, you may be able to file a third party lawsuit.